Nicole9-Sky/Django-Blog-project/README.md

 4. Click on any tag to see all posts with that tag
 5. Related posts with similar tags appear on the post detail page

+### Reading Time Feature

+The blog automatically calculates reading time for all posts:

+1. Reading time is calculated based on word count and an average reading speed of 200 words per minute
+2. The time is displayed prominently on both post listings and detail pages
+3. This feature helps readers quickly assess how much time they'll need to read a post
+4. The calculation ensures a minimum of 1 minute reading time for very short posts

 ### Comment Moderation

 By default, all comments require approval before being displayed: